 What is FTA?

 Financial Transparency Act (FTA) of 2017 is a RegTech law introduced in house on Mar 23, 2017.
-FTA directs the following eight financial regulatory agencies to adopt consistent data standards for the information currently collected by them under existing securities, commodities, and banking laws.
+FTA directs the following financial regulatory agencies to adopt consistent data standards for the information currently collected by them under existing securities, commodities, and banking laws.

 - Securities and Exchange Commission (SEC)

 - Office of the Comptroller of the Currency (OCC)

 - Board of Governors of the Federal Reserve System